Arts & Theatre

 Aladdin

-It’s Broadway’s biggest party — and an experience that’s perfect for the whole family.
+It’s Broadway’s biggest party—and an experience that’s perfect for the whole family.
 Disney’s Aladdin features a flying magic carpet, glittering-gold costumes, and art deco-style sets that’ll dazzle every one of your senses.
-The show opened at the New Amsterdam Theatre on March 20, 2014, so it’s also celebrating its 10-year anniversary — making for an even more festive atmosphere!
+The show opened at the New Amsterdam Theatre on March 20, 2014, so it recently celebrated its 10-year anniversary—making for an even more festive atmosphere!
 Recommended for ages six and up, Aladdin is one of the most magical experiences to be had on Broadway.

 Moulin Rouge!
 The Musical

-It’s been nearly five years since Moulin Rouge!
-The Musicaldominated the 74th Tony Awards, taking home 10 trophies including Best Musical.
+Moulin Rouge!
+The Musical dominated the 74th Tony Awards, taking home 10 trophies including Best Musical.
 Since then, the show has been transporting audiences back to the Belle Époque, when a dashing young composer named Christian falls for Satine, the star of the famous Parisian cabaret Moulin Rouge.
 Taking cues from the 2001 movie musical of the same name, the jukebox musical provides a feast for the senses as the star-crossed pair fall in love to the sounds of “Lady Marmalade,” “Diamonds Are a Girl’s Best Friend,” the famous “Elephant Love Medley” and more.

 Tags